 Bureau of Reclamation Klamath Coho Habitat Restoration Program

-The Bureau of Reclamation Klamath Coho Restoration Program enhances the survival and recovery of the Southern Oregon/Northern California Coast coho salmon and its critical habitat within the mainstem Klamath River and tributaries between Bogus Creek and the mainstem Salmon River.
+The U.S. Bureau of Reclamation’s (Reclamation) Klamath River Coho Restoration Program (Grant Program) enhances the survival and recovery of the Southern Oregon/Northern California Coast (SONCC) coho salmon (Oncorhynchus kisutch), a species listed as “threatened” under to the Federal Endangered Species Act and its critical habitat within the mainstem Klamath River and its tributaries between Bogus Creek and the mainstem Salmon River.

 Project types that will be given the highest priority include:

-- Access improvement and barrier removal projects;
+• Access improvement and barrier removal projects;

-- Projects that improve habitat and access to coldwater refugia;
+• Projects that improve habitat and access to coldwater refugia;

-- Water conservation projects.
+• Water conservation projects.

 Since the grant program’s inception, NFWF and Reclamation have worked together to award more than $3 million to 25 projects aimed at conserving SONCC coho salmon in the Klamath River Basin.
 To date, the funded projects are on track to restore 350 acres of watershed habitat, install nearly 50 instream habitat structures and open more than 15 miles of stream habitat, among other accomplishments.